Welcome to the Roton Quantum Model - a rotational resonance framework

 General Inertia↗

-A system is considered to be in a coherent state when its internal phase relations allow it to respond as a unified compound.
-In such a state, it maintains a stable center of energy density together with a continuous internal flow of energy density, enabling consistent coupling to external structures.
+A system is considered to be in a coherent (or confined) state when its internal phase relations allow it to respond as a unified compound.
+In such a state, it maintains a stable center of energy density interacting as a resonance channel.
+The center comes together with a continuous symmetric internal flow of energy density, enabling consistent coupling to external structures.

 Coherence is therefore not an isolated property but a symmetric dynamical relation: systems with comparable coupling capacity mutually establish and maintain resonance channels only to the extent that each can preserve its internal phase alignment.